-- On inventory beacons

-- In a self-extracting executable format

-- As a 'code folder' available for third-party deployment.
+- On inventory beacons (for zero footprint inventory collection) - In a self-extracting executable format (separately named as the FlexNet Inventory Scanner) - · As a 'code folder' available for third-party deployment.

 Each of these ways is further explained below.

 FlexNet inventory core components on inventory beacons (zero footprint inventory collection)